 Matt remained in the camp until the end of the war.
 He was liberated on September 7, 1945, and taken by train to the Yokohama Docks where he boarded a U.S. transport and returned to the Philippines.
 He returned to the United States on the U.S.S.
 Admiral Hughes, at Seattle, Washington, on October 9, 1945.
 He was discharged from the Army on February 11, 1946.

 Matt attended school in Chicago to become an electrician.
 He worked as an electrician and resided in East Syracuse, New York.
-While he was working at Bristol Laboratories, he met his future wife, Marie Culgar.
-He married Marie on July 4, 1953, and became the father of two daughters and a son.
-Matt worked at Bristol Laboratories until he retired in the early 1980s.
+While he was working at Bristol Laboratories, he met his future wife, Marie Culgar who he married on July 4, 1953.
+He became the father of two daughters and a son and worked at Bristol Laboratories until he retired in the early 1980s.
 The couple remained married until his wife’s death in October 1999.

 Matthew B. Braun passed away at New Britain General Hospital in New Britain, Connecticut, on June 29, 2010, and was buried at White Chapel Memory Gardens in DeWitt, New York.